UNICEFECAR/USupport-components-library/README.md

 - Bugs `bug/{branch_name}
 - Hotfixes `hotfix/{branch_name}

-## Guidelines for writing a commit message when committing changes to the USupport Components Library
+## Guidelines for writing a commit message when committing changes to the uSupport Components Library

 - Create: `[commit message]` (create a new component)
 - Add: `[commit message]` (addition to an existing component)